 What You Need to Know About Going to Court in a Premises Liability Case

-Going to court can seem intimidating, but our team of personal injury lawyers is always willing to go before a judge or jury to fight for the rights of the injured.
+Going to court can seem intimidating, but our team of personal injury lawyer in Long Island is always willing to go before a judge or jury to fight for the rights of the injured.
 When it comes to a premises liability case in New York, insurance companies may lowball settlement offers, trying to pay you or your loved one less than what you are owed.

 Having a personal injury lawyer argue for your damages (that can help with medical bills, lost wages, and other expenses as you recover from an accident) can give you peace of mind.
 We will go over what happens from the moment you have an accident to the moment we fight for you in court.

 Types of Accidents that Can Result in Premises Liability Suits

 According to the New York State Bar Association (NYSBA), property owners in the state owe a “duty of care” to keep their property in a “safe condition.”
 This means that it is their responsibility to address spills in such a way that slip and fall injuries do not occur.
 Because there are subtleties in slip and fall cases that can be difficult to parse out, a lawyer who is familiar with these kinds of cases can be helpful.